TrendingTechnology/collector-react/README.md

 # collector-react
 The feedback collector is a simple form that helps you quickly gather user feedback from your own website or web app.
 When people fill out the form, their entries are saved as notes in [Dovetail](https://dovetailapp.com).

-## What you’ll need

-* A project on Dovetail
-* A project ID from Dovetail (found in the URL or in [collector settings](https://dovetailapp.com/help/collector-customize))
+You’ll need a project on Dovetail, along with its project ID (found in the URL or in [collector settings](https://dovetailapp.com/help/collector-customize)).

 ## Example implementation